-Overview: Mother Studies Certificate Program:
+Overview: Mother Studies Certificate Program (MSCProgram.org):

-Areas of study will include the history, cross-cultural practices, and political influence of mothers as well as the communicative, psychological and anthropological factors that affect the lived experiences of women who are mothers and caregivers.
-This program will serve to increase the understanding of motherhood in the realm of family relationships and meeting the needs of children as well as promoting the well-being of mothers, families, and communities.
+Areas of study will include the history, cross-cultural practices, and political influence of mothers as well as the communicative, psychological and anthropological factors that affect the lived experiences of persons who are mothers and caregivers.
+This program will serve to increase the understanding of motherhood in the realm of family relationships and meeting the needs of self and family as well as promoting the well-being of individuals, families, and communities.

 This class provides valuable information to laypersons, students, and professionals such as nurses, teachers, social workers, and those engaged with families.